sahas-01/ai-marketplace/README.md

 <b>IMPORTANT:</b> <br />
 Currently, there are two separate pages - one for viewing mock data information and one for viewing data created by you(or any user)
-The mock data information was created using mockend(a free provider of mock data for take home assignments by https://jsonplaceholder.typicode.com/), however at times the service stops, hence I created a database to put in information about a model, hence there are two tabs in the navbar which say <b>Home</b> and <b>Mock Data</b>.
+The mock data information was created using mockend(a free provider of mock data for take home assignments by https://jsonplaceholder.typicode.com/), however at times the service stops, hence I created a database to put in information about a model, which is why there are separate options to view created data(<b>Home</b>) and <b>Mock Data</b>.
 Hence in order to view the complete functionality of the application, use the space available inside <b>Home</b>.
 A detailed explanation of the same is given under Features section

 ## Features
 - #### View All Models